-Good: The service was consistently managed and well-led.
+Good - The service was consistently managed and well-led.
 Leaders and the culture they created promoted high-quality, person-centred care.

-Planning and promoting person-centred, high-quality care and support; and how the provider understands and acts on duty of candour responsibility:
+Planning and promoting person-centred, high-quality care and support; and how the provider understands and acts on duty of candour responsibility

-• The registered manager and senior staff created a culture of person-centred, high-quality care by engaging with everyone using the service and stakeholders.
+- The registered manager and senior staff created a culture of person-centred, high-quality care by engaging with everyone using the service and stakeholders.
 There was a clear vision for the service which demonstrated a good understanding of openness and transparency, and which prioritised safe, high-quality, compassionate care.
-The management team had the experience and capability to make the vision real in practice.

-• There was an open, transparent and inclusive atmosphere with the registered manager operating an open-door policy.
-All required notifications were made to CQC in a timely manner.
+The management team had the experience and capability to make the vision real in practice. - There was an open, transparent and inclusive atmosphere with the registered manager operating an open-door policy.
+All required notifications were made to CQC in a timely manner. - A relative commented, "I am blown away with how it is managed, it's an outstanding home.
+I am always kept up to date, and have regular chats with the staff and manager."

-Managers and staff being clear about their roles, and understanding quality performance, risks and regulatory requirements:
+Managers and staff being clear about their roles, and understanding quality performance, risks and regulatory requirements

-There was an effective management structure in place, which gave clear lines of responsibility and authority for decision making about the management, and provided clear direction for the service.
-Staff were clear about their role and responsibilities.
-There were regular team meetings and individual sessions where expectations were discussed and clarified.

-• There were a variety of auditing and monitoring systems in place.
+- There was a clear management structure in place, which gave clear lines of responsibility and authority for decision making about the management, and provided clear direction for the service. - Staff were clear about their role and responsibilities.
+There were regular team meetings and individual sessions where expectations were discussed.
+We noted that team meetings were not routinely recorded and recommend that this is considered for training and reflection purposes. - There were a variety of auditing and monitoring systems in place.
 These included health and safety checks, medicines audits and equipment and appliance servicing.

-Engaging and involving people using the service, the public and staff, fully considering their equality characteristics:
+Engaging and involving people using the service, the public and staff, fully considering their equality characteristics

-• There was a clear commitment from the registered manager and senior staff who inspired staff to maximise people's independence.
-The variety of individual and personalised activities which took place demonstrated that staff had a positive impact on people's lives.

-• The views of people, their families and friends and the staff team were listened to and taken into account by the management team.
+- There was a clear commitment from the registered manager and senior staff who inspired staff to maximise people's independence.
+There was a variety of individual and personalised activities which took place and demonstrated that staff had a positive impact on people's lives.
+Some people did comment that these could be more frequently held. - The views of people, their families and friends and the staff team were listened to and taken into account by the management team.
+One relative told us, "Yes, whenever I have needed them, they are always there, I can also phone when I like.
+The management staff have been so kind and so helpful.
+I don't know what I would of done without them."

-• One relative told us that they could not fault the care and felt they were actively encouraged to be involved with their family members care.
+• Another relative told us that they could not fault the care and felt they were actively encouraged to be involved with their family members care.

-Continuous learning and improving care:
+Continuous learning and improving care

-• There was an ethos of continuing improvement where the needs and preferences of people was central to the purpose and focus of the home.

-• The philosophy of the home was one of striving for excellence and this was clearly evident from those staff spoken with.

-• When asked if the service was well managed a health care professional told us, "Yes - excellent manager who is knowledgeable and keen to continue her own personal development."
+- There was an ethos of continuing improvement where the needs and preferences of people was central to the purpose and focus of the home. - The philosophy of the home was one of striving for excellence and this was clearly evident from those staff spoken with. - When asked if the service was well managed a health care professional told us, "This service is managed by people who love what they are doing and they manage this well."

-Working in partnership with others:
+Working in partnership with others

-The concept of partnership working was well embedded and there were many examples provided where external health and social care professionals had been consulted or kept up to date with developments.
-One health care professional told us, "Staff at Magnolia always contact me when they have a resident admitted to hospital.
-I have always found it easy to be able to speak to senior staff when I have called the house with any queries regarding residents who are in-patients and they are always helpful."
+- The concept of partnership working was well embedded and there were many examples provided where external health and social care professionals had been consulted or kept up to date with developments. - One health care professional told us, "All incidents or concerns are reported immediately."